-- Of Counsel, Hagens Berman Sobol Shapiro LLP
+- Partner, Hagens Berman Sobol Shapiro LLP

 - Ms. Fitzpatrick is a member of the firm’s Auto Group, working on behalf of consumers in class actions against auto manufacturers involving vehicle defects.
-Her current auto cases involve dangerous defects that result in vehicle or engine fires in certain Hyundai, Kia, and Ford vehicles
+Her current auto cases involve dangerous defects that result in vehicle or engine fires in certain Hyundai, Kia, and Ford vehicles.

 - Ms. Fitzpatrick worked on behalf of Hyundai and Kia vehicles owners to secure a nationwide class settlement in litigation where Plaintiffs alleged a defect in nearly 4 million class vehicles equipped with Theta II GDI engines posed a risk of catastrophic engine failure and fire.
 The settlement secured various categories of reimbursement and compensation for costly engine repairs and engine fires, as well as a lifetime transferable warranty against the engine defect.
 The Court granted final approval of the settlement in May 2021.

 - Ms. Fitzpatrick was among the team litigating against General Motors for concealing from consumers the notorious and deadly ignition switch defect, as well as other defects, across 12 million GM vehicles.
 After years of complicated and protracted litigation, the case settled for $120 million, and the Court granted final approval of the settlement in December 2020.